whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 ## What About the Others?

 These are not all the HTTP clients available in Elixir, let alone on the BEAM!
-I have not mentioned well-known Elixir clients such as [HTTPoison][httpoison], nor Erlang clients such as [hackney].
-HTTPoison is an Elixir wrapper on top of
+I have not mentioned well-known Elixir clients such as [HTTPoison][httpoison] and [Tesla][tesla], nor Erlang clients such as [hackney].

-hackney:
+### HTTPoison

+HTTPoison is an Elixir wrapper on top of hackney:

 ```elixir
 HTTPoison.get!("https://example.com")
 #=> %HTTPoison.Response{...}
 ```

+Because of this, I tend to not really use HTTPoison and, if necessary, go straight to hackney.

+### Hackney

 hackney is a widely-used Erlang client which provides a nice and modern API and has support for streaming requests, compression, encoding, file uploads, and